Revised 15 March 2014

 cardiophylla, Merrill C- 1/'3" yellow-white flowers; 10-15 in umbel; whole plant much like australis but the leaves are heart-shaped.
 Philippines

 carnosa, R. Brown A- The Common Wax Vine.
 3/4" white and pink flowers; 20 in umbel; leaves waxy, variable, 4", on a moderate vine.
 There are many horticultural forms of this species.
-China-Japan This a USDA collection is from Southern Japan
+China-Japan This is a USDA collection is from Southern Japan

 caudata, Hooker f.
 D- 3/4", buff yellow and rose flowers; 8-10 in umbel; leaves 5", mottled green and red with splashes of silver, slightly crenulated edge; on a moderate vine.
 This is a handsome vine!
 Malaysia and Indonesia